Piranha Plant lands on Smash Bros. Ultimate, with a lot of tweaks to gameplay

 As the game's 75th fighter, it marks the first DLC character to hit the latest Smash Bros. title on Nintendo Switch, with Persona 5's Joker set to follow later in 2019.

 A potted plant may not seem like the best fit for an action-packed fighting game, but Nintendo certainly likes to play by its own rules.
-You can see some of Piranha Plant's moves in the video below, or get playing immediately if you managed to download it in time.
+You can see some of Piranha Plant's moves in the video below, or get playing immediately if you managed to download it in time (you can check the 'News' section of your Switch homescreen if you're unsure how).

 Plant patch